Treasure (magazine): Classics

 Treasure also included a number of illustrated children's classics, including The Borrowers by Mary Norton, The Wind in the Willows by Kenneth Grahame, The Water Babies by Charles Kingsley, Pinocchio by Carlo Collodi, Gulliver's Travels by Jonathan Swift, Alice in Wonderland Alice Through the Looking Glass by Lewis Carroll and The Wonderful Adventures of Baron Munchhausen.
-The front and back cover were cleared for fourteen weeks to serialise JM Barrie's "Peter Pan" in a memorably-illustrated picture-story format.
+The front and back cover were cleared for fourteen weeks to serialise JM Barrie's "Peter Pan" in a comic strip format in 1966.

 Companion titles

 Companion titles included Treasure Annual (1963–75), a series of 6 'Treasure Book of Animals' (1966–71), the Treasure Book of Answers (1970) and Treasure Book of Princess Marigold (undated).

 Artists

 Amongst the artists who worked on Treasure were Clive Uptton, Phillip Mendoza, Nadir Quinto, C. L. Doughty, Wilf Hardy, Jesus Blasco, Colin Merrett, Luis Bermejo, John M. Burns and Gerry Haylock.

 History

 In January 1971, Treasure was incorporated into World of Wonder, which a few years later was itself incorporated into Look and Learn.

 In November 2004, Treasure was purchased by Look and Learn Magazine Ltd.